Fast simulation of Volterra processes using random Fourier features with application to the log-stationary fractional Brownian motion: The Log stationary fractional Brownian motion model

 so that the S-fBM framework naturally unifies fractional ($H>0$) and log-correlated ($H=0$) regimes.\\ Finally, the Log S-fBM model is defined by subordinating a Brownian motion to the multifractal measure:

 where $(B_t)_t$ is a standard Brownian motion.
-This construction provides a flexible stochastic volatility model encompassing both rough and multifractal behaviors observed in empirical data.\\\\ In the upcoming sections, we derive the main ingredients to be able to RFF representation, namely the spectral density of the S-fBM covariance kernel, the sampling algorithm of the Random Features and the associated convergence guarantees.
-Before that, we chose to dedicate the following section for fixing the notations for the sake of clarity.
+This construction provides a flexible stochastic volatility model encompassing both rough and multifractal behaviors observed in empirical data.\\\\ In the upcoming sections, we derive the main ingredients for the RFF representation, namely the spectral density of the S-fBM covariance kernel, the sampling algorithm of the Random Features, and the associated convergence guarantees.
+Before that, we choose to dedicate the following section to fix the notations for the sake of clarity.

-\section{Spectral analysis of the S-fBM kernel}
+\subsection{Spectral analysis of the S-fBM kernel}